When Should You Hire a Construction Lawyer? Find Out

 1704,1702, Al Saqr Business Tower Sheikh Zayed Road, PO box: 445197, Dubai, UAE

-We represent businesses and individuals in commercial disputes including breach of contract, partnership disagreements, joint venture conflicts, agency disputes, and claims under the UAE Commercial Transactions Law (Federal Law No. 18 of 1993 as amended).
+We represent businesses and individuals in commercial disputes, including breach of contract, partnership disagreements, joint venture conflicts, agency disputes, and claims under the UAE Commercial Transactions Law (Federal Law No. 18 of 1993 as amended).
 Whether the dispute involves a local entity or an international counterpart, we build and present the strongest possible commercial case on your behalf.

 Our civil litigation team handles claims between private parties under the UAE Civil Transactions Law (Federal Law No. 5 of 1985), including debt recovery, negligence claims, property damage, unjust enrichment, and compensation disputes.
 We manage the full process from filing through to enforcement.